How to Choose the Right Builder for Your Dream Home

 • Overall fit and finish quality

-• Attention to detail in trim work and finishes
+• Attention to detail in trim work and interiors

-• How closely did the final product match their expectations?
+• How closely did the final home match their expectations?

-• Were there quality issues, and how were they addressed?
+• Were there quality issues, and how were they resolved?

 • How well did the builder handle unexpected challenges?

-• What would they do differently if building again?
+• What would they do differently if they built again?

 Construction Methods and Standards